Malta: Economy

-Malta is classified as an advanced economy according to the International Monetary Fund (IMF).
-Malta's major resources are limestone, a favourable geographic location and a productive labour force.
-Malta produces only about 20 percent of its food needs, has limited fresh water supplies because of the drought in the summer, and has no domestic energy sources, aside from the potential for solar energy from its plentiful sunlight.
-The economy is dependent on foreign trade (serving as a freight trans-shipment point), manufacturing (especially electronics and textiles), and tourism.
+Malta is classified as an advanced economy by the International Monetary Fund (IMF).
+Malta's major resources are limestone, a favourable geographic location, and a productive labour force.
+Malta produces only around 20 percent of its food needs, has limited fresh water supplies in the summer, and no domestic energy sources (though with solar power potential).
+The economy is dependent on foreign trade, manufacturing (especially electronics and textiles), and tourism.
 Film production has contributed to the Maltese economy.

 Access to biocapacity in Malta is below the world average.
-In 2024, Malta had 0.42 global hectares of biocapacity per person within its territory, contrasted with a global average of 1.6 hectares per person.
-Additionally, residents of Malta exhibited an ecological footprint of consumption of 5.12 global hectares of biocapacity per person, resulting in a sizable biocapacity deficit.
+In 2024, Malta had 0.42 global hectares of biocapacity per person within its territory, contrasted with a global average of 1.6 hectare per person.
+Additionally, residents of Malta had a sizable biocapacity deficit.

-Malta is part of a monetary union, the eurozone (dark blue).
+Malta is part of the Eurozone.